cfreshman/pico-fi/README.md

 > **See [build](./build/__main__.py) for options** or run `python3 build -h`

 #### Connect to the internet
 You should see a new `w-pico` wireless network appear (password: `pico1234`).
 Connect to this network with your computer or smartphone.
-If the portal doesn't open automatically, try opening http://192.128.4.1/portal. **Expect this to take up to a minute** - the Pico is doing its best.
+If the portal doesn't open automatically, try opening http://192.128.4.1/portal. **This may take a minute** - the Pico is doing its best.

 > Alternatively, specify the network credentials at build time: `python3 build -a -n "network:password"`